Tutorial | Batch deployment#

 1. While in the Automation node version of the project, open the Data Refresh scenario.

-2. In the Settings tab, turn on the time-based trigger (every 1 minute) and the auto-trigger setting for the scenario.
+2. In the Settings tab, make sure that the time-based trigger (every 1 minute) and the scenario’s auto-trigger setting are both enabled.

 3. Click Save to activate it.